babylonhealth/ios-playbook/TechnicalDocuments/Lokalise.md

 Lokalise is used for managing texts and translations in our apps.

 Strings are edited through the [Lokalise app](https://lokalise.co).
-Login using your github account and request access to the relevant projects.
+Create an account using your `@babylonhealth.com` email address and request access to the relevant projects.

 To update strings in the app the following `Fastlane` lanes can be used:
 ```